 Radial Extracorporeal Shockwave Therapy (rESWT)is a fast and effective non-surgical method of eliminating or reducing many painful conditions of the musculoskeletal system. rESWT has been shown, in the short term, to have a 56 to 90% success rate in the treatment of soft tissue disorders, including calcific tendinitis of the shoulder, plantar fasciitis, and tennis elbow.(1) Research has also shown excellent success with treatment of heel spurs, achilles tendinitis, rotator cuff tendinitis, patellar tendinitis.
 (See the included list of research papers for details of treatments.)

 How Does It Work?

-rESWT uses a pneumatic generator to physically deliver a shock wave through the skin, into the body.
-Think of it like a tiny pneumatic jackhammer striking the skin to create a shock wave.
-The high-energy acoustic waves that are transmitted through the surface of the skin are spread radially (spherically) into the body.
-To start, the treatment relieves pain by producing an analgesic effect, over several treatments an inflammatory response begins & the body responds with increased metabolic activity around the area of the pain which stimulates and accelerates the healing process.(2)
+rESWT uses a pneumatic generator to physically deliver a shockwave through the skin, into the body.
+Think of it like a tiny pneumatic jackhammer striking the skin to create a shockwave.
+The high-energy acoustic waves are transmitted through the surface of the skin and spread radially (spherically) into the body.
+To start, the treatment relieves pain by producing an analgesic effect, over several treatments an inflammatory response begins & the body responds with increased metabolic activity surrounding the area of the pain which stimulates and accelerates the healing process.(2)

 “Until recently, treatment options for chronic tendinitis have been limited to NSAIDS, stretching exercises and avoidance of activities that cause pain.
 Occasionally, injections of corticosteroids are performed and, rarely, surgical therapy is attempted all with the goal of reducing the patient’s pain to enable them to return to the activities and sports they love.”

 - Fast, safe and effective

 - Decreases pain and increases function